leoposc/distributed-systems/exercise01/README.md

 ## Tech stack
 We used Python and docker compose to create the application.

+## Contributions
+This application was built by Hendrik Paul Munske, Leopold Schmid and Friedrich Hartmann.